-Cal Poly University’s Center for Engineering, Science, and Mathematics Education (CESAME) and the NOYCE Western Regional are pleased to offer three concurrent 2-week professional development courses this summer in:
+Cal Poly University’s Center for Engineering, Science, and Mathematics Education (CESAME) and the NOYCE Western Regional are pleased to offer 2-week professional development courses this summer in:

 - Biology Modeling I

-These workshops are structured inquiry approaches to high school chemistry, physics and physical science teaching that incorporate computer technology and insights from current content & education research.
+These workshops are structured inquiry approaches to high school chemistry, physics and biology teaching that incorporate computer technology and insights from current content & education research.
 Teachers will develop skills in fostering scientific discourse and presentation and in assessment of student learning.
-By designing and carrying out a series of investigations that use the Modeling Method teachers will practice Socratic questioning techniques that will enable them to teach physics and/or chemistry using the Modeling Method.
+By designing and carrying out a series of investigations that use the Modeling Method teachers will practice Socratic questioning techniques that will enable them to teach physics, biology and/or chemistry using the Modeling Method.

 For more information visit: Workshop Description

 Selected Noyce Scholars/Alumni receive

 * PRIORITY REGISTRATION FOR affiliated teachers ends April 5th

 Cal Poly affiliated teachers (San Luis Obispo County and surrounding local areas) receive

 If you have questions, please contact: firstname.lastname@example.org or 805-756-2859